SDK State Management

 thread?.state.getLatestValue(/*...*/);

-For the ease of use - the React SDK comes with the appropriate state acesss hook which wraps SimpleStateStore.subscribeWithSelector API for the React-based applications.
+For ease of use, the React SDK provides the useStateStore hook, which wraps the StateStore.subscribeWithSelector API for React applications.

-import { useSimpleStateStore } from 'stream-chat-react';
+import { useStateStore } from "stream-chat-react";

-import type { ThreadManagerState } from 'stream-chat';
+import type { ThreadManagerState } from "stream-chat";

 const CustomThreadList = () => {